kristenkamouh/Happy-Birthday/README.md

 ```
 - edit the python file (change colors, change the displayed sentece, ...)
 - change the theme song (change the directory/name in the main file)
-- if you want to remove the song reove thos lines:
+- if you want to remove the song delete these lines:

 ```python
 from pygame import mixer